The Ten Commandments (1923 film): Plot

-The film is divided into two parts: the Prologue, which consists of the epic tale of Moses, and the Story, set in a modern setting and involving living by the lessons of the commandments.
+The film has two parts: the Prologue, the epic tale of Moses; and the Story, in a modern setting and involving living by the Ten Commandments.

 The prologue

-The opening statement explains that modern society mocked and laughed at Judeo-Christian morality until it witnessed the horrors of World War I; it then beseeches the viewer to turn back to the Ten Commandments, describing them as "the fundamental principles without which mankind cannot live together.
+The opening statement explains that modern society mocked Judeo-Christian morality until it witnessed the horrors of World War I; it then beseeches the viewer to return to the Commandments, calling them "the fundamental principles without which mankind cannot live together.
 They are not laws—they are the LAW."
-From there, the Book of Exodus is recounted, starting from just after the ninth plague.
+From there, the Book of Exodus is recounted, starting just after the ninth plague.

-After their flight from Egypt, and the Crossing of the Red Sea, Moses climbs Mount Sinai, where he witnesses the ten commandments given as writing in the sky, and which he then manually carves into stone tablets.
-When he returns, he finds that the Israelites have fallen into debauchery and built a golden calf to worship.
-Furiously, he smashes the commandments, deeming the Israelites unworthy.
-An Israelite man and woman seducing each other find, to the horror of both, that the woman has hideous sores covering her hands and is now unclean, prompting her to beg Moses to be cleansed.
-Moses calls on the power of God and the calf is destroyed with lightning.
+After their flight from Egypt, and the Crossing of the Red Sea, Moses climbs Mount Sinai and witnesses the Commandments given as writing in the sky, which he then carves into stone tablets.
+When he returns, he finds the Israelites have fallen into debauchery and built a golden calf to worship.
+Furiously, he smashes the Commandments, deeming the Israelites unworthy.
+An Israelite man and woman seducing each other find, to the horror of both, that the woman has hideous sores covering her hands and is unclean, prompting her to beg Moses to be cleansed.
+Moses calls on God's power and lightning destroys the calf.